 Here are some fermented foods that are safe during pregnancy.

 There are a number of probiotic supplements available for infants.
 These can include probiotic powder that can be mixed into formula and probiotic drops.
 While the viability of probiotic supplements is never guaranteed, in general probiotics are more likely to survive the harsh environment of the stomach if coupled with milk.
 So in that way, they’re perfect for babies!

 Another way to make sure your infant is getting a good dose of probiotics is by making your own fermented foods.
 While they might not be ready for a forkful of sauerkraut or a slice of sourdough bread, they will benefit from the increase in wild yeast and bacterial culture in the air of your home.

 There are lots of different philosophies when it comes to introducing foods to babies.
 I recommend following the latest government guidelines, which suggest:

 - Avoiding commercial baby foods prepared with salt or sugar.

 - Ensuring food is safely prepared and stored.
-(So no mould ferments, honey ferments or unusual ferments).
+(So no mold ferments, honey ferments, or unusual ferments).

 - Including iron-rich foods and high nutrient value foods.